Norma Joseph: Biography

 Joseph was born in Brooklyn to Moishe (Murray) Baumel and Madeline (née Kohn).
 Moishe was a salesman who had emigrated to the United States as a child, and Madeline was a typist-secretary who arrived in the United States as an infant.
 Both sides of Joseph's family were heavily engaged in Jewish occupations.
 In 1965, she married Rabbi Howard Joseph who, five years later, became the leader of Montreal's Spanish and Portuguese Synagogue.

 She received a B.A. from Brooklyn College in 1966, an M.A. from the City University of New York in 1968, and a Ph.D in religion from Concordia University in 1995.
 Her doctoral dissertation focused on the legal decisions of Rabbi Moshe Feinstein concerning the separate spheres for women in the Jewish community.
 The dissertation was nominated for a Governor General's Gold Medal award for excellence.
+In 1975 she began teaching at Sir George Williams University.

 Joseph has published widely in scholarly books and journals as an expert in Jewish feminist thought.
 She serves on the editorial board of Women in Judaism, on the advisory board of the Journal of Religion and Culture, on the advisory council of JOFA, and on the international board of the Jewish Women's Archive.
 In 1995, she received the Leo Wasserman Prize for the best article published in American Jewish History that year for "Jewish Education for Women: Rabbi Moshe Feinstein’s Map of America" (vol. 83, no. 2, 205–222).
 Her teaching and research areas include women and Judaism, Jewish law and ethics, and women and religion.